Nervous Breakdown Treatment Facilities: Exploring Your Options

 How a Residential Treatment Program Can Help You

-Residential treatment offers comprehensive psychological assessment and the means to deliver a treatment plan specified for your needs.
-It offers you a place of introspection while allowing you to partake in healing activities, such as massage, yoga or gym exercise.
+Residential treatment offers comprehensive psychological assessment and the means to deliver a nervous breakdown treatment plan specified for your needs.
+Bridges to Recovery offers you a place of introspection while allowing you to partake in healing activities, such as massage, yoga or gym exercise.
 And it allows you to live in a comfortable, home-like environment while eating delicious, nourishing meals.
 These factors add to up the stability and safety recovering people need to begin to feel their lives are “normal” and not in crisis.

 Recovering From a Mental Health Crisis

-When a person experiencing a nervous breakdown arrives at a private residential care facility, they receive a functional behavior assessment to understand their mental health crisis and the causes of those problems; and a treatment plan customized to invoke healing.
+When a person experiencing a nervous breakdown arrives at a Bridges to Recovery residential care facility, they receive a functional behavior assessment to understand their mental health crisis and the causes of those problems; and a treatment plan customized to invoke healing.
 Treatment of a nervous breakdown begins right away and includes:

 - A detailed evaluation within 24 hours of arrival from a psychiatrist